cantr1/DataAnalystPortfolio/README.md

 # Data Analyst Portfolio - Kelly Cantrell
 Welcome to my professional portfolio on GitHub!
-I'm Kelly, an enthusiastic data analyst with a passion for turning data into insights and actions.
+I'm Kelly, an enthusiastic data analyst and aspiring machine learning engineer with a passion for turning data into insights and actions.
 With a knack for meticulous analysis, data visualization, and story telling, I am dedicated to supporting data-driven decision-making processes.

 # Portfolio Overview